Jessie Eldridge Southwick: Teaching

 Southwick taught at Emerson College of Oratory where she had studied.
-Starting as an assistant to the teacher in 1885, she became full-time faculty, teaching classes in Voice Culture, Dramatic Interpretation, Ethics and Shakespeare.
-She held other teaching positions, including assistant to Mary A. Currier in the oratory department at Wellesley College.
+Starting as an assistant to the teacher in 1885, she became full-time faculty, teaching classes in Voice Culture, Dramatic Interpretation, Ethics, and Shakespeare.
+She held other teaching positions including assistant to Mary A. Currier in the oratory department at Wellesley College.
 On her own, as well as with her husband, she led courses at locations around Boston, in addition to programs across the country.
 She retired in 1935.

 Professional affiliations

 Southwick was active in early associations for the promotion of the field of elocution and oratory.
 In 1892 she was listed as a member attending the First National Convention of Public Readers and Teachers of Elocution.
 This organization changed its name to The National Association of Elocutionists, and eventually the National Association for the Advancement of Speech Arts.
 She held offices, presented topics at conferences, performed at sessions and joined discussions.

 In 1909, The Lyceumite & Talent listed her as a member of the International Lyceum Association of America.
 Southwick's book Expressive Voice Culture is reviewed in the same issue.

 In "1900, Henry and Jessie Southwick had joined with William H. Kenney to purchase the school from Charles Emerson" to become part owner of the college.
-In 1938, she was the first women to be named to the board of Emerson College.
+In 1938, she was the first woman to be named to the board of Emerson College.

 Southwick was a member of the New England Women's Press Association, the Delphian Society (president of the Alpha Chapter), the Boston Browning Society (executive committee), Music Lovers' Club, Professional Women's Club (charter and life member), Twentieth Century Club, the Boston Theosophical Society.